Skip to main content

 If there is a requirement to block traffic from specific a public IP address(es) to be able to hit the cluster (for example in the event of a cyber attack from particular host), we can add deny rules to the public ACL.

-The rules can be added by terraform applying the public-nacl-rules.tf file in the infratructure repository.
+The rules can be added by terraform updating the public-nacl-rules.tf.
 The file contains commented out placeholder resources to introduce ingress and egress deny rules.

 Steps to add deny rules: